Paul Stein (judge): Contribution to environmental and planning law

-Among the contributions Stein has made to the law in his judicial career, one of the most significant is the development of the jurisprudence on ecologically sustainable development.
+Among the contributions Stein made to the law in his judicial career, one of the most significant is the development of the jurisprudence on ecologically sustainable development.
 It was the period at the Land and Environment Court where Stein made his most influential decisions, including State Pollution Control Commission v Caltex Refining Company Pty Ltd (1991), Corkhill v Hope (1991), and Corkhill v Forestry Commission of New South Wales (No 2) (1991).
 About the latter case, Justice James Spigelman said, "This was the first occasion in Australia that wildlife protection law was enforced against a government authority.
 It laid the foundation for future statutory regimes, both in this State and at the Commonwealth level."
 In the seminal environmental law case Leatch v National Parks & Wildlife Service (1993), Stein considered the precautionary principle; this was the first time the principle had been applied in Common law.
 Stein's ability to write judgments swiftly and efficiently earned him the nickname 'Speedy' from fellow judges.

 On 10 December 2009 the Law Council of Australia held the symposium, "The future of environmental law: A symposium to mark the contribution of Paul Stein in the field of environmental and planning law".
 The event included papers by Justice Peter McClellan QC, Justice Brian Preston SC, Professor Tim Bonyhady, and Emeritus Professor Ben Boer.

 Contribution to legal and judicial education

-Stein has worked as a lecturer and author in the fields of local government and environmental law, and in judicial education.
+Stein worked as a lecturer and author in the fields of local government and environmental law, and in judicial education.
 He was a Distinguished Visitor at Macquarie University's Centre for International and Environmental Law (MU-CIEL).
-Stein is a patron of the Macquarie Journal of International and Comparative Environmental Law.
+Stein was a patron of the Macquarie Journal of International and Comparative Environmental Law.

 Stein was part of the United Nations Environment Programme’s (UNEP) Global Judges Symposium on Sustainable Development and the Role of Law, 2002.
 This resulted in the creation of a Judicial Portal, designed and developed by Stein, in co-operation with the World Conservation Union (IUCN).
 The Judicial Portal was the world’s first Internet-based judicial communication network.